wildmaster84/Xenia-WebServices/README.md

 Titles can provide a 'title server' address, which is basically an IP address the game will try to connect to and use as a game-server.
 Not all games use the 'title server' system.

 Titles can also provide 'port mappings', wherin you can reroute game ports for title servers or player communication.
 We recommend using ports 3600X for players and 3601X for title servers.
+If a title uses a random port, this can be captured as port 0, and mapped accordingly.

 Finally, titles must provide leaderboard configuration to push statistics to the API.
 This is more complicated and takes trial and error.
 I'd recommend selfhosting the API to debug this.